Twitch Channel Points Ideas for Viewer Redemptions

 4. Remember to manage your channel point rewards after every stream.
 Mark everything that you have fulfilled as “complete”.
 If there were any redemptions you were unable to provide, click “reject” to refund your viewers’ points.

-Coming up with Twitch Channel Points Ideas is not difficult at all.
-With the help of this list, you’ll be able to start fleshing out your redemptions in no time.
+Coming up with good Twitch Channel Points Ideas is not difficult at all.
+With the help of this list, you’ll be able to start fleshing out your rewards in no time.
 Just always remember to stay within Twitch rules and guidelines to avoid getting in trouble, of course.

 And finally, remember to change the redemption prices to reflect the amount of effort needed appropriately.
 Don’t price VIP/Chat moderator redemptions too low, for example.
-Hydration reminders and posture checks can be very cheap so that even your newest viewers can redeem.
+Hydration reminders and posture checks can be very cheap so that even your newest viewers can join in on the fun and cash in on some rewards.

 Good luck with setting up your Twitch channel points and unlocking the full potential of your viewer engagement!